To access material, start machines and answer questions login.

 Does moving an unpatched server to the cloud make it secure again?
 (Yea/Nay)

-What is the first mentioned blocker to integrate most cloud products with SIEM?
+What is the first major obstacle to integrating most cloud products with a SIEM?

 What to Protect and Monitor

 The effort required to build monitoring in the cloud differs depending on the cloud service model.
-For example, SaaS is the simplest, as all you have to do is ingest the logs in SIEM via the provider's API and monitor for risky actions, such as when a confidential Google Drive document is made public, an internal GitHub repository is downloaded, or when someone logs in to Notion from a suspicious IP and exports all corporate pages.
+For example, is the simplest, as all you have to do is ingest the logs in via the provider's and monitor for risky actions, such as when a confidential Google Drive document is made public (opens in new tab), an internal GitHub repository is downloaded (opens in new tab), or when someone logs in (opens in new tab) to Notion from a suspicious IP and exports all corporate pages.
 On the other hand, covering IaaS is a more challenging task, as you need to cover both:

-• Workloads: Monitor virtual machines or containers, same as in on-premises
+- Workloads: Monitor lab machines or containers, same as in on-premises

 Data Sources for Monitoring

-On-premises endpoint monitoring typically relies on EDR, SIEM, and forensic tools.
+On-premises endpoint monitoring typically relies on , , and forensic tools.
 But in the cloud, the tools change drastically.
-EDRs are often unsupported due to containerized workloads and auto-scaling; SIEM integration with the provider's logging APIs may be difficult; and forensic investigation is constrained by a lack of accessible memory or disk artifacts.
+EDRs are often unsupported due to containerized workloads and auto-scaling; integration with the provider's logging APIs may be difficult; and forensic investigation is constrained by a lack of accessible memory or disk artifacts.
 The image below illustrates the differences in cloud and on-premises logging:

 Common Cloud Security Tools